Jalalhejazi/superplay/README.md

-This will check your system for the Node.js runtime and, if it's not available, automatically prompt you to download and install nodejs (NOT node) (The Raspberry Pi requires the ARM version)
+This will check your system for the Node.js runtime and, if it's not available, automatically prompt you to download and install node (The Raspberry Pi requires the ARM version)

-## Install node the hard way
+## 2: Install node the hard way

-This is how I will install node (NOT nodejs)
 If node isn't available for your system, or you want to install it globally, take a look around [nodejs.org/dist/](http://nodejs.org/dist/) and try to find